-Living with MS can affect your feelings.
-You may experience a range of powerful emotions around your MS, especially at the time of diagnosis, and it may take you time to come to terms with MS being part of your life.
+Living with MS can affect your feelings, so it's not unusual to experience a range of powerful emotions around your MS, especially at the time of diagnosis, and it may take you time to come to terms with MS being part of your life.
 However, due to the changing nature of MS, there may also be other points in your life with the condition where you find yourself living with challenging feelings.

 People who have lived with MS for a while often say that, although they have MS, MS does not have them.
 They see MS as only one thing about them and not the defining thing.
 These can be useful thoughts as you live your life with MS.

 Strong feelings of all kinds are part of a normal response to an MS diagnosis or a change in your MS. Here are some ideas that may help you deal with them, and some people you can talk to.

 Making Sense of MS: In this short film we talk to people about how they felt after being diagnosed with MS.

 Emotional reactions to diagnosis

 Getting an initial diagnosis of MS, or being told that your diagnosis has changed from relapsing to progressive MS can provoke strong emotions.
 You may feel angry, anxious or upset.
 You might feel relieved, especially if you've spent a long time trying to find out the reason for what you've been experiencing.
 You may be in shock, especially if the onset of your symptoms was very sudden and you were diagnosed almost immediately.
 You may feel numb, like it's unreal or happening to someone else.
 You may find you experience a complete lack of emotion.